RobLoTech/Roblotech.github.io/docs/My Learning/TryHackMe/Learning Paths/SOC 1/Cyber Defense Frameworks/Pyramid of Pain.md

 - **Defensive Strategy:** Identifying custom User-Agent strings used by attackers can lead to effective blocks, further hampering their intrusion efforts.

+## Tools (Challenging)

+This stage improves our ability to detect suspicious activities.
+This discourages attackers from trying to breach your network.
+They might give up or attempt to develop a new tool, which requires time and resources.
+This is a turning point for attackers, making it harder for them to succeed.

+**Key Takeaways:**

+1. **Enhanced Detection:** We've boosted our ability to spot potential threats and malicious actions.
+2. **Attacker's Dilemma:** Attackers may abandon their attempts or invest in creating a new tool.
+3. **Investment Required:** Creating a new tool demands effort, money, and technical skills.
+4. **Defense Tools:** We now rely on antivirus signatures, detection rules, and YARA rules.
+5. **Utility of Tools:** Attackers employ various tools like malicious macro documents, backdoors, payloads, and more.
+6. **Command and Control:** Attackers establish control infrastructure to manage their malicious activities.

+**Resources for Defense:**

+- **[MalwareBazaar](https://bazaar.abuse.ch/) & [Malshare](https://malshare.com/):** Access to samples and YARA results for threat hunting.
+- **[SOC Prime Threat Detection Marketplace](https://tdm.socprime.com/login):** Shared detection rules against different threats.
+- **Fuzzy Hashing:** A powerful technique to match similar files with minor differences.
+      - **[SSDeep](https://ssdeep-project.github.io/ssdeep/index.html):** A tool for fuzzy hashing, helping in similarity analysis.

+By utilizing these resources and techniques, we are better equipped to defend against attackers and enhance the security of our network.

+Remember, while attackers can be resourceful, we've fortified our defenses to counter their efforts effectively.